CharmGuarde/Assignment-2/README.md

 ## Structure
 My website has 4 links
-1. homepage - Welcome page, links to explore more of my website
+1. homepage (index.ejs) - Welcome page, links to explore more of my website
-2. about - Learn more in depth about me
+2. about (about.ejs) - Learn more in depth about me
-3. projects - Projects I have done in the past few years
+3. projects (projects.ejs) - Projects I have done in the past few years
-4. contact - How to contact me
+4. contact (contact.ejs) - How to contact me

 ------------------------------------------------------------------------------------------------